meena-h/sde-assessment-test/Task-Management-Meena/frontend/README.md

+Hi Very Good Morning,

-Apologies i couldn't submit on Timeline cause My system acting very slow after connected to docker but i believe i can complete the assessment by End of day but for now i raised a Pull request showing my progress ..Please check .
+Apologies I couldn't submit on Timeline cause My System is acting very slow after connecting to docker but for now i shared my GitHub repo showing my progress ..Please check .

-My Approach was breaking the complex problem into Subproblems and solving each problem step by step  and prompting ChatGPT  ( AI tool used ) . later i felt i shud have tried lovable it would have been easy
+My Approach was breaking the complex problem into Subproblems and solving each problem step by step  and prompting ChatGPT  ( AI tool used ) . later i felt i should have tried lovable it would have been easy

-Created Folder structure as instructed saying Main folder with my name so while merging my code to main it will not affect other candidate assessment code or create any confusion
+Created Folder structure as instructed saying Main folder with my name

+Task-Management-Meena/
-Task-Management-Meena/├── backend/ (npm run dev)├── frontend/ (npm start) Implemented Auth ( Login / SignUp ) layer and backend API's used Postman to test
+├── backend/ (npm run dev)
+├── frontend/ (npm start)

+Implemented Auth ( Login / SignUp ) layer and backend API's used Postman to test

-Added extra columns for table users :- QUERY
+Added extra columns for table Users :- QUERY

 ALTER TABLE users
 ADD COLUMN password VARCHAR(255) NOT NULL,